jupyterhub/the-littlest-jupyterhub/docs/howto/providers/google.md

 ## Increasing your boot disk size

+Boot disks contain the operating system and boot loader for your TLJH instance.
+If you followed the [Google Cloud TLJH installation instructions](#install-google) then you created a virtual machine with one disk: a boot disk that will _also_ be used to hold user data in your hub.
+For various reasons you may need to change your boot disk size.

 Google Cloud Compute Engine supports _increasing_ (but not _decreasing_) the size of existing disks.
 If you selected a boot disk with a supported version of **Ubuntu** or **Debian** as the operating system, then your boot disk can be resized easily from the console with these steps.